BDWSSBB/StS-Strawberry-Spire/README.md

 Slay the Spire mod that adds new content.

 ## Overview
 Strawberry Spire is a mod that adds new content for the vanilla characters, plus a few things for everyone.
-Everything reuses basic concepts and a bit more, hence the name Strawberry Cards.
+Everything reuses basic concepts and a bit more, hence the name Strawberry Spire.
 Nothing is too deviant from the base game, so understanding this mod should be easy.

 This mod requires BaseMod and StSLib to work.